lockevod/Karoo-Power_Extension/README.md

 To calculate cycling wattage, you need to provide the following parameters:

 - **Weight of Bike**: Include the weight of your bike along with any additional gear (in kg).
 - **Rolling Resistance Coefficient**: Depends on the type of surface and the tires you are using.
+You can use info from here https://www.bicyclerollingresistance.com/
 - **Aerodynamic Drag Coefficient**: Depends on your position on the bike and your frontal area
 - **Frontal Area**: The area of your body that is exposed to the wind (m2)
 - **Power Losses**: Includes losses due to chain resistance and derailleur pulleys.